standard-for-public-code/standard-for-public-code/criteria/make-contributing-easy.md

 * The documentation MUST link to both the public issue tracker and submitted codebase changes, for example in a `README` file.
 * The codebase MUST have communication channels for users and developers, for example email lists.
 * The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel.

-## Why this is important

-* Enables users to fix problems and add features to the shared codebase leading to better, more reliable and feature rich software.
-* Allows collaborative uptake of shared digital infrastructure.
-* Helps users decide to use one codebase over another.

 ## What this does not do